FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 • Assessment against an industry-recognised standard.
 External validation of competence, not just a vendor certificate.

 • Optionality on cohort design.
-You can put 5-15 people on the same standard at the same time, build a programme around your business, and use the cohort as a transformation vehicle rather than a training delivery.
+You can put any practical number of people on the same standard at the same time.
+Five to fifteen is a common starting size, but cohorts can be much larger when the demand is there.
+Build a programme around your business and use the cohort as a transformation vehicle rather than a training delivery.

 That last one is where the real leverage sits, and where most employers leave value on the table.

-The most directly relevant standard for AI work is the Level 4 Artificial intelligence (AI) and automation practitioner, reference ST1512.
-It was approved in 2024 with a maximum funding band of £18,000 per learner and is delivered by 87 registered providers across the UK.
+The most directly relevant standard for AI work is the Level 4 Artificial intelligence (AI) and automation practitioner, known across the sector as AI L4 (the formal Skills England reference is ST1512).
+It carries a maximum funding band of £18,000 per learner and is delivered by 58 registered providers currently listed on FATP across the UK.
 It covers practical AI capability: prompt design, automation workflow build, output evaluation, ethics and governance, integration with business systems.

-What ST1512 is good for: building a meaningful base of AI-capable people inside your business who can identify, design, and build workflow improvements with current AI tools.
+What AI L4 is good for: building a meaningful base of AI-capable people inside your business who can identify, design, and build workflow improvements with current AI tools.

-What ST1512 is not: a transformation strategy.
+What AI L4 is not: a transformation strategy.
 It is a vehicle.
-What you choose to do with the cohort, what real workflow problems they tackle, who their internal sponsor is, what the cohort produces — that is the strategy, and the standard does not write it for you.
+What you choose to do with the cohort, what real workflow problems they tackle, who their internal sponsor is, what the cohort produces, that is the strategy, and the standard does not write it for you.

 You can browse the standard's full provider list on FATP here, including achievement rates, employer satisfaction scores, and regional coverage.